 A CPO is obtained through Cuyahoga County Domestic Relations Court and does not require filing of criminal charges.
 Generally, the CPO arises from civil domestic situations when abuse is alleged.

 Violations of either a TPO or CPO can be enforced by arrest.

 Q: How do I make a complaint about or commend an officer or employee?

 A: Calls can be made to the Chief’s office at (216) 529-6750, or the Officer in Charge at (216) 529-6790.
 Complaints can also be made in person at the front counter of the department.
 The Officer in Charge will record the information about the complaint on a departmental form and it will be forwarded to the Internal Affairs Officer.
 An investigation will be commenced regarding the complaint and the person making the complaint will be contacted at the conclusion with the results.

 Q: How do I hire an Off Duty Police Officer?

 A: Call the Officer in Charge at (216) 529-6790.
-He will take your information and post the information about the job.
+The OIC will take your information and post the information about the job.
 If an officer is interested they will contact you directly and discuss the duties, times, and pay for the job.
-The Lakewood Police Department will not approve Off Duty employment for full time liquor establishments in Lakewood.
+The Lakewood Police Department will not approve off duty employment for full time liquor establishments in Lakewood.